Jigarkumar25/25F_CST8915_Final_Project/README.md

 ## Deployment Instructions

-This section explains the exact steps I followed to deploy my customized Besy Buy application to a Kubernetes cluster on Azure.
+This section explains the exact steps I followed to deploy my customized Best Buy application to a Kubernetes cluster on Azure.
 All UI changes were completed before containerization so that the deployed version matched my final design.

 ---